Ask AI

 Permission was denied for this request to access the `unknown` address space.

-This error occurs because the web page is loaded from a public network origin (for example, https://your-domain.com) and is attempting to connect to a loopback network location (127.0.0.1), which Chrome now treats as a protected local network request.
+This happens because a page on a public origin (for example, https://your-domain.com) is trying to access a loopback address (127.0.0.1), which Chromium now treats as a protected local-network request.

 Version-Specific Behavior

-The observed behavior depends on Chromium browser version and Dynamic Web TWAIN (DWT) version:
+Observed behavior depends on Chromium version and Dynamic Web TWAIN (DWT) version:

 Browser Version DWT Version Resulting Symptom